 By the end of this course, you will be able to analyse and evaluate NLP approaches.
 Moreover, you will apply this knowledge and skills in a real-life setting, enabling you to translate and apply theoretical knowledge into practice.

 - Information theory, regular expressions and scraping (tokenization, stemming, lemmatization, parsing).

-- Word vectors and dimension reduction based on bag of words (n-grams, PCA)
+- Word vectors and dimension reduction based on bag of words (n-grams)

 - Sentiment analysis (lexicon-based vs model-based)

 - Topic models (LDA)

 - The following list of mandatory readings (presented in alphabetical order) are considered essential for your